the1lab/1lab/src/Algebra/Semigroup.lagda.md

 Nat-min .associative = min-assoc _ _ _
 ```

-What is meant by "naturally occuring" is that this semigroup can not be
+What is meant by "naturally occurring" is that this semigroup can not be
 made into a monoid: There is no natural number `unit` such that, for all
 `y`, `min unit y ≡ y` and `min y unit ≡ y`.